mjirik/psongbook/README.md

 sobo
 =========

 Song book creator written in python.
-Input is directory with `.txt` files.
+Input is a directory with `.txt` files.
 Output is one pdf file.

 [Example of output songbook](https://www.dropbox.com/s/t8xbr9qhtt7wuc8/psongbook.pdf?dl=0)